jrootham/editor/README.md

 ##### Builtins

-Some expressions are built in special cases, these may have parameters, possibly [optional].
+Some expressions are built in special cases.
 These may appear only by themselves on the right side of :=.

 +  unsigned  [ *bits* ]
 +  integer   [ *bits* ]